 How mice get into your home

-Mice have evolved to be very good at tracking down the things they want.
-They can’t just smell food through walls, they can also follow the scent it produces.
-Often, mice will catch a whiff of some food and follow it to a tiny opening.
-Mice only need a hole the size of a dime to squeeze their way into your home.
-In some cases, they can even make an opening if they can find soft material.
+Mice not only smell food through walls, but they can also follow the scent it produces.
+Often, mice will catch a tantalizing whiff of something and follow it to a tiny opening.
+They only need a hole the size of a dime to squeeze their way into your home.
+In some cases, they can even make an opening if there is soft material to gnaw.

 Mice don’t just smell their way in, either.
 They’re also extremely attuned to changes in air pressure and temperature.
 As they make their way around a home, they can actually feel tiny drafts created by holes.
 They can follow that sense of warmth all the way through a hole and into your home.
 Mice are also surprisingly proficient climbers.
 Given an opportunity, they’ll crawl up to any opening they can get–even if that opening’s on your roof!

-Mice get into homes by finding and following small drafts back to their sources.
+Mice get into homes by following small drafts back to their sources.
 Preventing them means finding these sources before they can.
-Starting in your basement, look for any cracks, gaps, or holes in and around your walls.
-Pay special attention to window and door frames, areas around utility lines, and baseboarding.
+Start in your basement and look for any cracks, gaps, or holes in and around your walls.
+Pay special attention to window and door frames, areas around utility lines, and baseboards.
 Patch up holes with caulk or steel wool, which will help deter rats and mice.
 Remember: any hole that’s big enough to notice is probably big enough for mice to use.

-You probably can’t keep mice from smelling your food, but you can keep them from getting to it.
-Store all pantry foods in airtight, hard plastic containers.
+Keep mice from getting to food by storing all pantry foods in airtight, hard plastic containers.
 Consider keeping these containers in elevated shelves, rather than near the floor.
-Keep your food preparing and dining areas very clean, especially during the winter.
+Keep your food preparation and dining areas clean, especially during the winter.
 Vacuum and/or mop regularly, clean surfaces after every meal, and don’t let crumbs accumulate.
 Make sure you don’t let garbage pile up, either.

 The bad news: there’s never really an “off-season” when it comes to mouse infestations.
-There’s a reason why the teething terrors have thrived for so long: they’re tenacious.
 But we have good news, too.
-No matter how relentless or desperate the mouse, you can keep them out of your home for good.
+No matter how relentless or desperate the mouse, we can keep them out of your home for good.